sArtHak03804/weather_website/README.md

 ![Status](https://img.shields.io/badge/Status-Active-success.svg)
 ![Version](https://img.shields.io/badge/Version-v1.0-blue.svg)
 --
-WeatherNow is a sophisticated and intuitive weather forecast website...
 # WeatherNow - Your Ultimate Weather Forecast Website

 WeatherNow is a sophisticated and intuitive weather forecast website that delivers accurate and up-to-the-minute weather information for locations worldwide.
 Developed using cutting-edge HTML, CSS, and JavaScript technologies, WeatherNow offers a seamless and engaging user experience.
 Whether you're planning your daily activities or preparing for a trip, WeatherNow empowers you with the weather insights you need.